jboetticher/cross-chain-dao/README.md

 npx hardhat tokenSetTrustedRemote --network fantom-testnet --target-network moonbase
 ```

 You should also delegate votes to yourself so that you can do votes.
+This example uses the dev node's account,
+but you should use whatever your account address is.

 ```
 npx hardhat delegateVotes --network dev-node --acc 0x6Be02d1d3665660d22FF9624b7BE0551ee1Ac91b